acoupi/acoupi/docs/index.md

     To check what are the available commands for acoupi, enter `acoupi --help`.
 Also look at the [CLI documentation](reference/cli.md) for further info.

-## Ready to use AI Bioacoustics Classifiers 🚀
+## Ready to use AI Bioacoustic Classifiers 🚀

-_acoupi_ simplifies the use and implementation of open-source AI bioacoustics models.
+_acoupi_ simplifies the use and implementation of open-source AI bioacoustic models.
 Currently, it supports two classifiers: the `BatDetect2`, developed by [@macodha and al.](https://doi.org/10.1101/2022.12.14.520490), and the `BirdNET-Lite`, developed by [@kahst and al.](https://github.com/kahst).

 ??? warning "Licenses and Usage"